5 Good Uses For Your Tax Refund

 #1 Pay Off Debt

-Instead of using your refund as a down payment to acquire more debt, consider paying off some of your existing debt.
-One option would be to pay a small balance and rid yourself of a monthly payment or focus on paying down debt with the highest interest rate to cut costs over time.
+Instead of using your refund as a down payment to acquire more debt, think about applying it toward any existing debt.
+You could eliminate a small balance and free yourself from a monthly payment, or tackle debt with the highest interest rate to reduce costs in the long run.

 #2 Start/Grow Your Savings

-Unexpected things happen, so it’s best to prepare yourself for any car repairs, medical bills, or changes in employment.
-At the minimum, one should have three to six months’ of living expenses in savings.
-If you already have this, think about increasing this to a year’s worth of expenses.
-Knowing that you have something to fall back on can give you peace of mind.
+Unexpected expenses can arise – whether it’s car repairs, medical bills, or job changes – so it’s wise to prepare by having at least three to six months’ worth of living expenses saved.
+If you already have this cushion, consider increasing it to cover a full year’s worth of expenses.
+Having savings to fall back on can provide peace of mind.

-You can also open a share savings account or share certificate and deposit your tax refund to kick-start saving for a financial goal.
-This can be anything from going on vacation to saving for a down payment on a house.
+You can also open a savings account or share certificate and deposit your tax refund to kick-start saving for a financial goal, like going on vacation or saving for a down payment on a house.
 The more you save, the less you need to borrow and pay interest on.

 Save More For Your Future